 \section{Implementation Details}

-We deployed our network using an NVIDIA RTX4090 GPU (with PyTorch 2.0).
-For training, we set the batch size to 24 and utilized the Adam optimizer with an initial learning rate of 0.0005.
-To enhance convergence, we implemented a cosine annealing learning rate schedule.
-These training parameters were consistently applied across all datasets in our experiments.
-We ensured that the GPU memory usage remained below 6GB, enabling our network to be seamlessly deployed on various hardware platforms with ease.
+We implement all models using PyTorch 2.0 and train them on a single NVIDIA RTX4090 GPU.
+The batch size is set to 24, and the Adam optimizer is used with an initial learning rate of 0.0005.
+A cosine annealing schedule is adopted to gradually decay the learning rate, and the overall GPU memory consumption remains below 6GB, ensuring that our method can be easily deployed on a wide range of hardware platforms.